21 Computer Science (CS) CV Examples For 2025

 When you’re looking for a computer science internship or your first full-time role as a developer, projects are essential on your CV.

 These can either be projects you completed as part of a course or something you went out and built on your own.
-Projects are the best way to show a potential employer that you can take what you learnt in class and apply it to the real world.
+Projects are the best way to show a potential employer that you can take what you learned in your course and apply it to the real world.

 Moreover, they’re an excellent way to show your interest in coding beyond your coursework.
 In your projects, specify exactly what you created and the languages or libraries you used.
 Here are some examples: